 Thanksgiving Trivia Questions

-Thanksgiving is one of the most awaited holidays everyday.
+Thanksgiving is very popular among Americans, and it can be quite a challenge to keep up with all the traditions.
 Aside from the fact that it gives everyone a reason to come together and have fun, it reminds everyone to be thankful for everything in their lives.

 It allows resolve and peace in the whole family.
 We know that Thanksgiving is a wonderful holiday, but how much do you really know about it?

 1. How long did the first Thanksgiving celebration take place?

 - 2 days